 But that wasn’t the case for everyone on staff.
 “The staff and the women in the company, they wanted to go home and put their kids to bed.
 They wanted to show up for that baseball game or basketball game.”

-After realizing this struggle and seeing no change in her own work-life balance, Nichol began her departure from CliftonLarsonAllen to her current position at Sunrise Banks.
+After realizing this struggle and seeing no change in her own work-life balance, Nichol began her departure from CliftonLarsonAllen to her position at Sunrise Banks.

-The awesome work Nichol has spearheaded and led can be directly traced to Sunrise Banks values of: Big, Bigger, Blind, Do, Woo, and We.
+The awesome work Nichol spearheaded and led can be directly traced to Sunrise Banks values of: Big, Bigger, Blind, Do, Woo, and We.

 “We have values that are not traditional bank values.
 In a traditional bank, you walk in and see values of integrity, honesty, things like that on the wall.
 Our values focus more on how we act and respond on a daily basis.”